ivoronin/TomatoBar/README.md

 Have you ever heard of Pomodoro?
 It’s a great technique to help you keep track of time and stay on task during your studies or work.
 Read more about it on <a href="https://en.wikipedia.org/wiki/Pomodoro_Technique">Wikipedia</a>.

-TomatoBar is world's neatest Pomodoro timer for the macOS menu bar and the touch bar on the relevant devices.
+TomatoBar is world's neatest Pomodoro timer for the macOS menu bar.
 All the essential features are here - configurable work and rest intervals, optional sounds, discreet notifications.

 Download the latest release <a href="https://github.com/ivoronin/TomatoBar/releases/latest/">here</a>.

+## Older versions
+Touch bar integration and older macOS versions (earlier than Big Sur) are supported by TomatoBar versions prior to 3.0

 ## Licenses